KQM-git/SRL/docs/characters/wind/sampo.md

 ---
+description: |-
-description: A merchant who freely travels between the Overworld and the Underworld.
-He acts like he is everyone's friend, is enthusiastically huourous, and is good at bantering.
+  A merchant who freely travels between the Overworld and the Underworld.
+  He acts like he is everyone's friend, is enthusiastically humorous, and is good at bantering.
 ---

 import char from '@site/src/data/characters/Sampo.json'